 Lemon Chicken Orzo Soup

-Lemon Chicken Orzo Soup is a comforting and easy meal for any night of the week.
-It’s a chicken soup that has carrots, celery, and a lemon flavor that sets this soup recipe apart from other chicken noodle soup recipes.
+Lemon Chicken Orzo Soup is a comforting delicious soup for any night of the week.
+It’s a one-pot chicken soup that has carrots, celery, and a touch of lemon flavor that sets this soup recipe apart from other chicken noodle soup recipes.

 LEMON CHICKEN ORZO SOUP

 Last week my friend told me she was coming over with Lemon Chicken Orzo Soup.
 I couldn’t stop thinking about the soup until she came.
 This soup is pure comfort.

-You know I love this Homemade Chicken Noodle Soup.
+You know I love this regular Chicken Noodle Soup recipe.
 But I had to recreate this Lemon Chicken Orzo Soup for my family a couple of days later because I loved all of the flavors so much.